 See recent commission ‘#I_Am_Clarion’ which explored Socialism and its communal bond within the Clarion cycling movement, it is a declaration of identity.
 It was commissioned by Mid Pennine Arts as part of their wider Pendle Radicals programme.

-Ward has just delivered a major exhibition and publication after a long-term photographic research project based around a collection of re-discovered 1920s glass negatives purchased from eBay.
-The exhibition and book titled ‘Photographs from Another Place’ showed at the Williamson Art Gallery & Museum in December 2019 – February 2020, and will tour to Norwich Cathedral in 2021.
+He has just completed a major exhibition and publication after a long-term photographic research project based around a collection of re-discovered 1920s glass negatives purchased from eBay.
+The exhibition and book titled ‘Photographs from Another Place’ showed at the Williamson Art Gallery & Museum in December 2019 – February 2020, and will tour to Norwich Cathedral in Oct-Nov 2022.

 In 2014, Citizen Manchester a two year artist residency with Dan Dubowitz at Manchester Central Library during its refurbishment, culminated in an exhibition of interventions at both the Central Library and Manchester Art Gallery.
-A significant publication by Manchester University Press accompanied the exhibition (designed by Ward).
+A Manchester University Press coffee-table publication accompanied the exhibition (designed by Ward).